hibbertda/hibbertda.github.io/_posts/2021-05-07-building-anf-test-env.md

 ## Templating the testing environment

 The purpose of this ARM template is to deploy a full stack environment with all resources and standard configuration.
 The template deploys a stand along environment that doesn't have external dependencies for any other services from your org, and isn't connected to anything.
-Remote SSH access to the testing virtual machine is available through [Azure Bastion](az-bastion).
+Remote SSH access to the testing virtual machine is available through [Azure Bastion][az-bastion].

 ![logic resource layout](/assets/images/2021-05-07-anftesting/envlayout.png)

 ### Virtual Machine

 A Linux VM from is created Azure Marketplace.
-The [VM SKU impact storage performance](az-vm-disk-perf).
+The [VM SKU impact storage performance][az-vm-disk-perf].
 The E64s_v3 is on the higher end of storage performance available at the time.
 On the Operating System I select Ubuntu 16.04-LTS.
 Any Debian-based distro should work YMMV.

 |Default Options|
 |---|---|